The purpose of this page is to guide you through the steps of setting up Distributed Administration in your organization's instance of Brightspace.

 - Click Save and Close.

-Your Sub-Org Unit type is created.
+Your custom Sub-org unit type is created.

-Create a new Sub-Org Unit
+Create a new Sub-org unit

-Now that you have created a new Sub-Org Unit Type, you can use that type to create a Sub-Org Unit with a parent Org unit.
+Now that you have created a new Sub-org unit Type, you can use that type to create a Sub-org unit with a parent Org unit.

-To create a new Sub-Org Unit
+To create a new Sub-org unit

 - Navigate to Admin Tools > Org Unit Editor.